Executive briefing

 Executive premise

-AI changes delivery economics when it lowers the cost of useful execution.
+AI changes execution economics when it lowers the cost of useful execution.
 It does not create strategic leverage when it merely increases local activity inside an unchanged operating model.

-The diagnostic starts by distinguishing individual acceleration from organizational throughput.
+The diagnostic starts by distinguishing individual acceleration from execution leverage.

 02